 V's hex mode is great for looking at binary files.

 You may search for files based on several criteria (name, size, date/time and attributes) as well as search for files containing specified text (GREP).

 An experimental Bioinformatics/DNA search lets you search for amino acid strings and IUPAC codes in files containing DNA sequences.

+NTFS file systems support "Alternate Data Streams" (ADS).
 These are basically "invisible" files that attach themselves to existing files.

 Windows does not provide a way to list/view the ADS - but V does.

 V's ZIP file support allows you to:

 Save paper by printing in 2UP mode.

 The file is printed in Landscape mode with two pages being printed (side by side) on each sheet of paper.
 This is ideal for program listings, hex dumps and README files.